The Employment Law Review: Ireland

 When collecting personal data from an employee, the controller is required to provide certain information to the employee, including:

-In practice, some of this information may be provided in the employer's privacy notice.
+In practice, most of this information may be provided in the employer's privacy notice.

 Employees have a number of rights under the GDPR, including the right (subject to certain exceptions) to obtain a copy of any personal data relating to them that is kept on the employer's computer system or in a structured manual filing system by any person in the organisation.

-The GDPR does not specify how to make a valid request, so it may be done verbally or in writing, and employers must respond to the request within one calendar month of receipt of the request.
-The right to access personal data does not apply if that access would adversely affect the rights and freedoms of others.
+The GDPR does not specify how to make a valid rights request, so it may be done verbally or in writing, and employers must usually respond to the request within one calendar month of receipt of the request.
+The right of access to personal data does not apply if that access would adversely affect the rights and freedoms of others.